DissCent/XInstaReap/README.txt

    rename to XInstaReap.dll.
 The Linux Makefile automatically builds the file XInstaReap.so.

+Q: What can I do with this source code?
+A: Anything you want, except for selling it or binaries of it (see below).

 Q: What is the license of the mod?
 A: Since XInstaReap and InstaReap were built from the original mod "Anarchy" by Outrage, this mod uses the Outrage License which can be found in the header